 All employees have an introductory period for the first 120 days of employment.
 Introductory periods are used to determine the suitability of an employee to a position.
 At the end of the introductory period, all employees will be evaluated by their supervisor.
-Introductory evaluations follow the same format as used for annual evaluations.
+Introductory performance summaries are done on the Performance Review (How Are Things?) form otherwise known as HAT.
 There is no merit increase in salary following an introductory period.
 Upon promotion or transfer involving a substantial change in job responsibilities, an employee will enter a new introductory period and will be given a new anniversary date for evaluation purposes.